-Custom Aluminum Extrusions: The Perfect Fit for Your Project
+Custom Aluminum Extrusions from India: The Perfect Fit for Your Project

 Standard extrusion profiles don’t always fit the needs of your project.
 While stock shapes can be useful for many applications, sometimes your project has unique attributes.
 We can create the custom die you need, finish profiles based on your preferences, and perform any other fabrication operations you require.
 The extrusion process is versatile and opens up a world of possibilities for metals manufacturing.

 Minimum Order Quantity (MOQ): 500 kgs (0.55 US Tons) per shape

 To get the shape you need, our partner extrusion plants offer complete tool & die capability, allowing for extrusions up to 400mm in width.
 After extrusion, profiles can undergo finishing operations such as powder coating, painting or anodizing.
 They can also be cut, drilled, stamped, etc.

 It is important that every shipment you receive meets high quality standards.
 We’ve been developing manufacturing relationships in Asia since 1995 and have partnered with only ISO 9001 extrusion plants in India, where we have staff on the ground to consistently monitor output.

 Profiles Always Delivered On-Time